 Pinellas County is a peninsula on the Gulf Coast containing St. Petersburg, Clearwater, and a string of barrier island beach communities.
 With roughly 960,000 residents, Pinellas is Florida's most densely populated county by land area.
-The county is the western anchor of the Tampa Bay metro — Hillsborough County (Tampa) is directly to the east across Tampa Bay.
-The two counties together form the core of Florida's second-largest metro area.
+The county is the western anchor of the Tampa Bay metro — Hillsborough County (Tampa) is directly to the east across Tampa Bay, and the two counties together form the core of Florida's second-largest metro area.

-Pinellas County has a significant retiree and snowbird population — particularly in the Gulf coast beach communities of Clearwater Beach, St. Pete Beach, Treasure Island, and Madeira Beach.
-Database addresses for Pinellas beach community residents may reflect seasonal residences rather than year-round primary addresses.
+Pinellas has a significant retiree and snowbird population, particularly in the Gulf coast beach communities of Clearwater Beach, St. Pete Beach, Treasure Island, and Madeira Beach.
+Database addresses for beach community residents may reflect seasonal residences or vacation properties rather than year-round primary addresses.
 Florida's Sunshine Law makes the Pinellas County Clerk portal among the most accessible in the state.
-For the broader Florida context, see our Florida state guide.
+For broader Florida context, see our Florida state guide.

 Key takeaways

-- Pinellas County (pop. est. 960,000 — U.S. Census Bureau, 2023 ACS) is Florida's most densely populated county — St. Petersburg is the largest city but Clearwater is the county seat where court records are filed.
+- Pinellas County has approximately 960,000 residents (U.S. Census Bureau, 2023 ACS) — Florida's most densely populated county.
+St. Petersburg is the largest city; Clearwater is the county seat where all court records file.

 Pinellas County quick facts